KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 ### Note about Linux

 For Linux users, much of the following documentation assumes that you are building and running MM2 on a Debian 9/10 or Ubuntu 18.04 host.
-If you have questions about other releases or distributions, [please reach out to us](https://support.komodoplatform.com/support/tickets/new).
+If you have questions about other releases or distributions, [please reach out to us in #dev-tradebots channel in Komodo Discord](https://komodoplatform.com/discord).

 ### Note about Installing on Windows